Making Things as a Way to Make Money

 photo here is of a driftwood-and-seashell craft that my wife

 bought for $10.
-They normally sell for more than that, but the
+They usually sell for more than that, but the

 artist was a neighbor.
 She simply collects the shells on the